Do Kids Really Need Probiotics? - Baby Chick

 1. Antibiotics

 We have all been there before.
 No matter how hard you try to keep them healthy, your little bundle of joy manages to pick up a bug, and the pediatrician recommends a course of antibiotics to fight off the infection.
-Taking antibiotics kills the bug, but it also takes away goodness from the friendly bacteria, contributing to other downsides such as antibiotic-associated diarrhea.
-I think you will agree with me when I say, having a sick child and having to deal with an upset stomach on top of that really doesn’t help issues.
+Taking antibiotics kills the bug, but it also takes away goodness from the friendly bacteria, contributing to other downsides such as antibiotic-associated diarrhea.2 I think you will agree with me when I say that having a sick child and having to deal with an upset stomach on top of that really doesn’t help issues.
 Probiotics could help by restoring the balance between good and bad bacteria.

 2. Digestive Issues